 Both 401(k)s and Roth IRAs allow your savings to grow tax-free, but you can’t put your money in any of these accounts if you haven’t put it into an employer-sponsored retirement plan.
-You can opt to contribute to a traditional or Roth IRA (not to both) each year.
+You can opt to contribute to a traditional or Roth IRA (not to both) each year, learn about TikTok marketing.

 If you plan to contribute to your 401(k) or IRA, be sure to pick a company that offers a match.
 A payroll deduction that allows you to contribute to a company-sponsored retirement plan is allowed, but it won’t cover part or all of the match, so you’ll have to pay tax on the contribution.
 You may also want to take advantage of company matching if you have high-deductible health care or other workplace benefits that allow you to pay part of your contribution.